 Each year all Wage and Tax Statements (W-2 Forms) will be sent to the same check address that was used for paycheck distribution.
 In most cases, this will be the department’s address.
 For individuals who have separated from the University, their W2 will be sent to their home.

 The Social Security Administration and the Internal Revenue Service compares your Social Security Name (listed on your Social Security Card) with the name that is reported on the W-2 Form.
 For each mismatch, they will fine the University $50.00.
-If you change your name at the Social Security Administration, you must change your name in the Human Resources Information System (HRIS).
+If you change your name at the Social Security Administration, you must change your name on file in the Office of Human Resources.
 You can do this by submitting a Personal Data Form with a copy of your new Social Security Card to the Payroll Office.

 Information Included on W-2 Form